standardml/smackage/README.md

 Installation
 ============
-Installation takes three steps, and the first step is optional.
+Installation takes four steps, and the first and last steps are optional.

+**Step 1: Pick a `SMACKAGE_HOME` directory (optional).**

-First, you have to pick the `$SMACKAGE_HOME` directory where Smackage will put all of its files.
-This will be `~/.smackage` by default if you don't do anything; see the section "The $SMACKAGE_HOME directory" below if you'd like Smackage to put its files somewhere else.
+The `$SMACKAGE_HOME` directory where Smackage will put all of its files.
+This will be `~/.smackage` by default if you don't do anything; see the section "The $SMACKAGE_HOME directory" towards the bottom if you'd like Smackage to put its files somewhere else.

+**Step 2: Set up your SML compilers to use Smackage.**

-Second, you have to configure your SML compilers to find the code that Smackage will put on your system; see the section "Setting up your SML path map" below.
+You have to configure your SML compilers to find the code that Smackage will put on your system.
+This is a bit system-dependent see the section "Setting up your SML path map" below for details.

+**Step 3: Download.**

 Finally, you can actually build Smackage with the following commands; the first `git clone...` command is just one of the ways you can get smackage onto your hard drive; an alternative would be to download one of the [tarred or zipped releases](https://github.com/standardml/smackage/tags).
-Note: the directory `smackage` that you use to initially download smackage should *not* be the same as the `$SMACKAGE_HOME` directory.
+Note: the directory (probably named `smackage`) that you put the initial Smackage code into should *not* be the same as the `$SMACKAGE_HOME` directory.

     $ git clone git://github.com/standardml/smackage.git # or something
     $ cd smackage
     $ make mlton # (or `smlnj', or `win+smlnj' if you're in Cygwin)

+Smackage now lives in the current directory as `bin/smackage`.

+**Step 4: Bootstrap (optional).**

+Smackage-aware applications (including Smackage itself) have a makefile option `install` that places a binary in `$SMACKAGE_HOME/bin`.
+If you add that directory to your search path, then you can run the following:

     $ bin/smackage refresh
+    $ bin/smackage make smackage mlton # or smlnj, or win+smlnj
-    $ bin/smackage get cmlib
+    $ bin/smackage make smackage install
+    $ which smackage

+(Type `bin/smackage make smackage` to see all the possible installation
+options: polyml, win+mlton, etc...)

+The last command, `which smackage`, should report that Smackage can be found at `$SMACKAGE_HOME/bin/smackage`.
+Now you've bootstrapped Smackage: you no longer need the current directory where you downloaded Smackage, you just need the `$SMACKAGE_HOME` directory.

 Referring to Smackage packages
 ------------------------------
 If you've performed all the steps described above, you can will be able to